ESBenchmark/ESBench/docs/guide/time-profiler.md

 * Smaller `iterations`: `100ms` is about 10x faster than `1s`, and use a number can skip the pilot stage.
 * Turning down `sample` and `warnup` can also reduce the number of times a function is called.
 * Set `evaluateOverhead` to `false` disables the overhead stage, which takes some time if the running time of the workload is close to the empty function.

+Another solution for improve performance is [sharding with multiple machines](./cli#sharding)